caevv/simple-go-prepaid-card/README.md

 # simple-go-prepaid-card

+Run `make all` to install dependencies, build, run and test.

 ## TODO

 - Use money library.
-- Change db to save as INT instead of float.
-- run `make all` to install dependencies, build, run and test.
+- Authorisation endpoint